matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ## Deployment Plan

 We aim to release the first verions of the `rXML` encoding as an "experimental" feature of CUE, which can be switched on via existing `CUE_EXPERIMENT` flag.
 New releases can bring stability improvements to this encoding, with the encoding coming out of the "experimental" phase once the maintainers have deemed this feature stable.
+Examples of other experimental features are the embedding and topological sort features outlined [here](https://github.com/cue-lang/cue/releases/tag/v0.12.0)